 Pressure therapy has been the preferred conservative management for both the preventive case and treatment of hypertrophic scars and keloids since the 1970’s.
-In addition, therapies that include steroid injections, silicon gel sheeting, radiotherapy, laser therapy or flavonoids (Madera skin care gel) can provide relief to both hypertrophic and keloid scars.
+In addition, therapies that include steroid injections, silicone gel sheeting, radiotherapy, laser therapy or flavonoids (Madera skin care gel) can provide relief to both hypertrophic and keloid scars.
 However, hypertrophic scars have a higher success rate with most of these treatments compared to keloids.

 Compared to hypertrophic scars, keloids have limited treatment options and can remain problematic for indefinite periods of time.

 Most importantly, hypertrophic scars can be successfully eliminated surgically.
 Keloids are much more difficult to treat surgically as they have a 50% rate of recurrence following excision.
 However, if keloid excision is accompanied by corticosteroid injections, the success rate of keloid removal can be higher.

 Lastly, there are a number of emerging therapies being developed to treat keloids.
 These include intralesional injections with chemotherapy agents such as Bleomycin and 5-Fluorouacil.
 You can find information about these therapies in this peer reviewed paper published by Molecular Medicine Journal.